 Member, NRA Board of

-The following was published in the December 5, 2003 Newark Star Ledger.
+The following was published in the November 5, 2005 issue of The Record of Bergen County.
 Clipping of the actual article

 —Scott L. Bach